NicoHood/GPGit/Readme.md

 ```

 ## Script Usage
-The script guides you through all 5 steps of the [GPG quick start guide](#gpg-quick-start-guide). **Only the tag name is a required parameter, the tag message can be specified optionally.**
+The script guides you through all 5 steps of the [GPG quick start guide](#gpg-quick-start-guide).
+Run GPGit with the tag name as parameter.
+All other options will get auto detected.
+When running the script for the first time GPGit runs in interactive (`-i`) mode and guide you through all steps of secure source code signing.

 ### Sample Usage
 ![screenshot](img/screenshot.png)